andregregory45/active-directory/README.md

 <h1>Active Directory Deployment and Administration in Azure</h1>

-This project demonstrates the implementation and administration of an Active Directory environment within Azure.<br />
+This project demonstrates the implementation and administration of an Active Directory environment within Azure virtual machines.

 <h2>Environments and Technologies Used</h2>